mxkaske/next-mxkaske/content/writing/how-to-shadow-routes.md

 ## Example

 Your page has a contact form with a `subject` select field.
-Based on the subject of the content, you'd like to redirect users from your marketing page to the contact from and prefill the `subject` with the users demand section.
-At the same time you'd like your user to select another subject and store it as information.
+Based on the subject of the content, you'd like to redirect users from your marketing page to the contact form and prefill the `subject=marketing` select box.
+At the same time you'd like your user to select another subject and store it as controlled value.
 You could create a new state for that and assign the value after the router `isReady` like:

 ```ts
 // import ...